Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 When collecting 5 tokens, the player activates a hyper.
 A little bar appears beneath the player.
 If the bar runs out, then you get 2 or 5 tokens in return.
 If you get hit or if you try to bomb during a hyper, then the hyper is manually broken, which clears some bullets around the player and gives you some invincibility.
 Also, if you shoot during the hyper, then you will get PIV or Point Item Value.
 This is related to score, and since score is not relevant when speedrunning I won't go into much detail about it.

 If you pick up 3 animal tokens of the same type, then **your hyper has a special ability**.
 This differs per shottype and per animal token.
 Also, the **special hyper's duration is affected by your shottype**.
-For example, if YoumuOtter has 3 wolf tokens in its hyper, then the hyper's duration is very short.
-But if YoumuWolf has 3 wolf tokens in its hyper, then the hyper's duration is longer than YoumuOtter's.
+For example, if Youmu[match=Otter] has 3 [match=Wolf] tokens in its hyper, then the hyper's duration is very short.
+But if Youmu[match=Wolf] has 3 [match=Wolf] tokens in its hyper, then the hyper's duration is longer than Youmu[match=Otter]'s.

 Below I describe the different special hypers.

 [hr_minor]

-The Wolf hyper focuses on single-target damage.
+The [match=Wolf] hyper focuses on single-target damage.

 Reimu: Reimu shoots powerful needles that is good for single-target damage.
 Marisa: Marisa shoots very large missiles that have a lot of Area of Effect damage upon explosion
-Youmu: Youmu's Wolf hyper is like 4-power YoumuWolf's charge shot is: she shoots 8 slashes that have a long reach and the slashes are instant, but the slashes deal less damage than the regular shot.
+Youmu: Youmu's [match=Wolf] hyper is like 4-power Youmu[match=Wolf]'s charge shot is: she shoots 8 slashes that have a long reach and the slashes are instant, but the slashes deal less damage than the regular shot.

 [hr_minor]

-The otter hyper is very simple.
-When you have an otter hyper, there are three otters that spawn around you and that rotate counter-clockwise.
-When bullets touch the otters, the bullets are cancelled and turned into score.
-The otters deal very little damage to an enemy.
+The [match=Otter] hyper is very simple.
+When you have an [match=Otter] hyper, there are three [match=Otter]s that spawn around you and that rotate counter-clockwise.
+When bullets touch the [match=Otter]s, the bullets are cancelled and turned into score.
+The [match=Otter]s deal very little damage to an enemy.
 This hyper is the same for every player character.

 [hr_minor]

-The Eagle hyper focuses more on Area of Effect damage.
+The [match=Eagle] hyper focuses more on Area of Effect damage.

 Reimu: Reimu shoots very large homing amulet bullets that deal a decent amount of damage.
 Marisa: Marisa shoots 5 large powerful piercing laser beams that also deals a decent amount of damage.
-Youmu: Youmu's Eagle Hyper shoots out small waves from where Youmu is at that deals a lot of damage when up-close.
+Youmu: Youmu's [match=Eagle] Hyper shoots out small waves from where Youmu is at that deals a lot of damage when up-close.

 [hr_minor]

-(also, the beast should reflect on the shottype's spirit animal, so MarisaWolf's performance is better on a single target due to strong missiles, whereas MarisaEagle is better on stage sections due to its better lasers.)
+(also, the beast should reflect on the shottype's spirit animal, so Marisa[match=Wolf]'s performance is better on a single target due to strong missiles, whereas Marisa[match=Eagle] is better on stage sections due to its better lasers.)

 That should cover the main mechanics of tokens and hypers !